Nanahughmilleria: Classification

 Type A genital appendages of Nanahughmilleria norvegica (top) and the closely related Pittsfordipterus phelpsae (bottom).

-Nanahughmilleria is classified as part of the family Adelophthalmidae, the only family within the superfamily Adelophthalmoidea.
+Nanahughmilleria is classified as part of the family Nanahughmilleriidae, within the superfamily Adelophthalmoidea.'
 Nanahughmilleria was originally considered a subgenus of Hughmilleria, but Kjellesvig-Waering and Leutze considered it sufficiently different from Hughmilleria and elevated the subgenus to the genus level.
-It is the only polyphyletic genus (with grouped species that do not share an immediate common ancestor) of Adelophthlmidae, with the species N. prominens and N. lanceolata probably representing new and different forms.

-In 2004, O. Erik Tetlie erected the family Nanahughmilleridae in a thesis to contain the adelophthalmoids with no or reduced genital spatulae and the second to fifth pair of prosomal appendages of Hughmilleria-type.
+In 2004, O. Erik Tetlie erected the family Nanahughmilleriidae in a thesis to contain the adelophthalmoids with no or reduced genital spatulae and the second to fifth pair of prosomal appendages of Hughmilleria-type.
 This family contained Nanahughmileria, Pittsfordipterus and perhaps Parahughmilleria.
-However, the clade has almost never been used in subsequent studies and lists of eurypterids, and instead, they classify the nanahughmillerids as part of Adelophthalmidae.
-A basal clade between Bassipterus and Pittsfordipterus is better supported than the Nanahughmilleridae, while Nanahughmilleria is considered the sister taxon (closest relative) of the "derived clade" composed by Parahughmilleria and Adelophthalmus.
-These eurypterids shared a series of characteristics such as the almost identical carapace, paddle, eye shapes and eye position.
-However, its short telson, thin cuticular sculpture (ornamentation consisting of small, minute, scales across the back), very small spatulae and increased spinosity in the appendages suggest a more basal position.
+However, the clade was almost never used in subsequent studies and lists of eurypterids, and instead, they classify the nanahughmillerids as part of Adelophthalmidae.
 Before 2004, Nanahughmilleria was classified in the Hughmilleriidae family.
+In 2025, James Lamsdell revived the use of Nanahughmilleriidae, which for the first time received a formal description and diagnosis, and classified Nanahughmilleria as the sole genus in the family.'

-The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Eurypterina suborder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by O. Erik Tetlie and Markus Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.
+The cladogram below follows the phylogenetic analysis of Lamsdell (2025).